 The feeding window is used to increase the activity of the Parasympathetic Nervous System (or the Rest-and-Digest system), which will help increase the absorption of glucose and assist with recovery.

 In a fed state, the human body uses insulin to bring glucose into cells to manufacture energy.
 During periods of fasting, when food is absent, the body's level of blood glucose significantly decreases.
-This lowers insulin release, resulting in increased fatty acid oxidation.
+This lowers insulin release and increases insulin sensitivity, resulting in increased fatty acid oxidation.
 Since IF may decrease both glucose and insulin levels, the body could potentially use stored fat as fuel.[5,6]

-So among the overweight and obese, IF is as effective as continuous energy restriction.
-However, purposeful fasting of 20 hours or more, lasting only two weeks, may invoke a starvation-related decrease in resting metabolic rate.
+Plus, purposeful fasting of 20 hours or more, lasting only two weeks, may invoke a starvation-related decrease in resting metabolic rate.
 A decreased metabolic rate may slow down the weight-loss train and quickly derail your cut.
-More on this in the section aimed at optimizing your IF plan.

 Previous research has demonstrated that IF may have slightly negative effects on aerobic and anaerobic measures, such as running and jump power.
-Additionally, fasted athletes may experience higher levels of fatigue during training, but this does not necessarily mean a decrease in performance or strength.[11,12]
+Additionally, fasted athletes may experience higher levels of fatigue during training, but this does not necessarily mean a decrease in performance or strength.[13,14] Supplements can help with this.

 During The Day